stephaniemagdic/flashcards/README.md

   * You will see a message displayed that will inform you if you answered correctly or incorrectly.

 * **Repeat!:**
-  * Repeat this process by reading the next process, (googling some documentation to help you find your answer) and take a guess until you go through each card in the deck.
+  * Repeat this process by reading the next question, (googling some documentation to help you find your answer) and taking a guess until you go through each card in the deck.

 ![firstgif](https://i.ibb.co/cJfHBfJ/flashcards-finish.gif)